DISC Type Sc Personality Traits

 Planners can be most effective detecting risks and potential consequences of a decision, creating schedules of others, and providing supporting information.
 They are usually adept at managing change in a smooth, diplomatic way, making sure everyone is on the same page.

-Common jobs for people with Sc personality types
+Common jobs for people with the DISC type Sc personality

 - Research Director

 DISC Type Sc Personality Relationships (Professional)

 Planners can help more fast-paced, impulsive people consider others and make more well-thought-out decisions.
 When working with another S-type, they should openly address any issues they have to find an effective, mutually beneficial solution.

 DISC Type Sc personality types tend to work well with others who...

 - Show gratitude for their contributions to the workplace